ModiaSim/Modia.jl/docs/src/index.md

 ## Release Notes

+### Version 0.8.4

+- FloatType is included in the name space of Core.eval when evaluating parameters.

+- Version and Date updated

+- Included Version in printout of runtests.jl and runtests_withPlot.jl

+- Print difference of finalStates and requiredFinalStates in case they do not match with the given tolerance.

+### Version 0.8.3

+- Project.toml, Manifest.toml updated: Require newest version 0.7.7 of ModiaBase (containing a bug fix)

+- Minor correction of simulate!(log=true) output

 ### Version 0.8.2

 - Issue with tearing fixed: Variables are only explicitly solved, if linear factor is a non-zero literal number